Turritopsis dohrnii: Life cycle

 The eggs develop in gonads of female medusae, which are located in the walls of the manubrium (stomach).
 Mature eggs are presumably spawned and fertilized in the sea by sperm produced and released by male medusae, as is the case for most hydromedusae.
 However, the related species Turritopsis rubra seems to retain fertilized eggs until the planula stage.
 Fertilized eggs develop into planula larvae, which settle onto the sea floor (or even the rich marine communities that live on floating docks), and develop into polyp colonies (hydroids).
-The hydroids bud new jellyfishes, which are released at about one millimetre in size and then grow and feed in the plankton, becoming sexually mature after a few weeks (the exact duration depends on the ocean temperature; at 20 C it is 25 to 30 days and at 22 C it is 18 to 22 days).
+The hydroids bud new jellyfish, which are released at about one millimetre in size and then grow and feed in the plankton, becoming sexually mature after a few weeks (the exact duration depends on the ocean temperature; at 20 C it is 25 to 30 days and at 22 C it is 18 to 22 days).
 Medusae of T. dohrnii are able to survive between 14 and 25 C.